Summer Wilderness Course

 • "Survival"

-In facilitated sharing & reflection rounds we look at questions, challenges & insights.
+In daily facilitated sharing & reflection rounds we look at questions, challenges and insights.

 • Day 1